murningstar/pomni/README.md

 # What is Pomni?

-Pomni is spaced repetition app, aimed to deal with unintuitiveness in UI of other flashcard apps like Anki.
-Tbf, it's directly inspired by Anki and its weaknesses(my opinion).
+Pomni is spaced repetition app, aimed to deal with unintuitiveness of UI in other flashcard apps like Anki.
+Tbf, it's directly inspired by Anki and its main weakness(my opinion).

 ## In development